canonical/launchpad-manual/user/how-to/work-with-code-hosted-on-launchpad/linking-code-to-bug-reports-and-blueprints.rst

 ---------------------------------

 Let's say you're new to a project.
 You spot a bug report and you're pretty certain you can fix it.
-You `pull down your own branch <Code/FindingAndDownloading>`__ of the project's trunk and hack away.
+You :ref:`pull down your own branch <find-and-download-code-hosted-on-launchpad>` of the project's trunk and hack away.
 Every now and then, you `push your branch up to Launchpad <Code/UploadingABranch>`__.